anuragkanojiya1/BotPool/README.md

 - **Therapist-Style Advice**: Get advice and suggestions on various topics.
 - **Deadpool's Humor**: Enjoy responses laced with Deadpool's humor and wit.
 - **Continuous Interaction**: Engage in an ongoing conversation until you decide to end it.

+## Technology Stack
+- **MindsDB SDK**

+  BotPool uses the MindsDB SDK to create and manage a "mind."
+Minds are AI systems with built-in expertise designed to help AI agents accomplish tasks with minimal setup.
+The Database Mind, used in BotPool,        simplifies data access and answers questions directly from databases in natural language, eliminating the complexity of reasoning and execution loops for data retrieval.

+- **OpenAI SDK and GPT-4**

+  BotPool uses the OpenAI SDK to interact with the GPT-4 model.
+GPT-4 provides advanced natural language understanding and generation capabilities, allowing BotPool to deliver responses with Deadpool's humor and   wit.

 ## Prerequisites